The Difference Between SECC and SGCC: All you Need to Know

 Zinc-plated steel sheets are categorized based on the plating method and the type of metal used.

-Hot-Dip Galvanization (SGCC) - EN 1.0330 equiv. (galvanized)
+Hot-Dip Galvanisation (SGCC) - EN 1.0330 equiv. (galvanised)

 This method involves immersing steel sheets or components in molten zinc after heating.
 It produces a relatively thick plating layer and forms an alloy layer between the zinc and the base metal, resulting in excellent durability and long-term corrosion resistance.
 However, since the process requires immersing products or components into molten zinc at high temperatures, it can lead to heat-induced distortion in some cases.

-Electro-Galvanization (SECC) - EN 1.0330 equiv.
+Electro-Galvanisation (SECC) - EN 1.0330 equiv.
 (Electrolytic Zinc Plating)

 Formerly, hexavalent chromium was widely used in chromate treatment.
 However, due to its toxicity, trivalent chromium is now the predominant choice.
 Additionally, there is a global shift toward chromium-free alternatives.
 Some companies are increasingly using processes involving nickel alloys or molybdenum.
 Furthermore, considering environmental concerns, regulations may impact the choice of metals used in the manufacturing process, plating methods, and treatments.
 Stay updated with the latest information by checking regularly.